 Accounts Receivable.
 The Company extends competitive credit terms on a customer-by-customer basis in the normal course of business and its accounts receivable are subject to normal industry risk.
 The Company provides for reserves against accounts receivable for estimated losses that may result from customers' inability to pay.
-As of April 2, 2016, allowance for doubtful accounts was \$75,000, attributable to factory-built housing operations, compared to \$56,000 at March 28, 2015.
+As of April 1, 2017, allowance for doubtful accounts was \$7,000, attributable to factory-built housing operations, compared to \$75,000 at April 2, 2016.

 Investments.
 Management determines the appropriate classification of its investment securities at the time of purchase.
-The Company's investments include marketable debt and equity securities, a majority of which are held as available-for-sale, and non-marketable equity investments.
-All investments classified as available-for-sale are recorded at fair value with any unrealized gains and losses reported in accumulated other comprehensive income, net of income tax if applicable.
+The Company's investments include marketable debt and equity securities, which are classified as available-for-sale, and non-marketable equity investments.
+All investments classified as available-for-sale are recorded at fair value with any unrealized gains and losses reported in accumulated other comprehensive income, net of income tax, if applicable.
 Realized gains and losses from the sale of securities are determined using the specific identification method (see Note 3).